aidecentralized/typescript-sdk/examples/README.md

 This script will:
 1. Install dependencies if needed
-2. Compile TypeScript files if they exist
+2. Use the pre-compiled JavaScript files or compile TypeScript files if needed
 3. Start all three servers in separate terminals or background processes

 ### Option 2: Manual Startup